ruuda/blog/posts/ai-alignment-starter-pack.md

 and why we may not be able to tell that it’s misaligned.

  * [Orthogonality][orthogonality]
-   — The Orthogonality Thesis states that there can exist intelligent agents that can pursue any kind of goal (such as maximizing paperclips), and that agents that have a goal that seems absurd to humans don’t have to be fundamentally different from agents that don’t.
+   — The Orthogonality Thesis states that the space of intelligent agents contains agents that pursue any computationally tractable goal as their terminal goal, including goals that seem absurd to humans, such as maximizing paperclips.
  * [Instrumental convergence][convergence]
    — The observation that some actions are a good first step for many goals.
    As a silly example,
    imagine you are north of the Golden Gate, and you need to go somewhere in San Francisco.
-   Regardless of where exactly you need to go, crossing the Golden Gate bridge would be the first step.
+   Regardless of where exactly you need to go, crossing the Golden Gate Bridge would be the first step.
    If your taxi driver starts crossing the bridge, that brings you closer to your destination, but it is no guarantee that the driver has the goal of taking you there.